Red Sox vs. Guardians Player Props Betting Odds

 Verdugo Stats

-- Alex Verdugo has five doubles, a triple, three home runs, nine walks and 13 RBI (32 total hits).
+- Alex Verdugo has six doubles, a triple, three home runs, nine walks and 14 RBI (34 total hits).
 He's also swiped one base.

 Verdugo Recent Games